docksal/docksal/docs/content/troubleshooting/common-issues.md

 ### How to resolve

-1. If the VM keeps running out of memory or you are getting weird issue with the `db` (or other) services failing, then try stopping all active projects (`fin stop --all`) and only start the one you need.
+1. If the VM keeps running out of memory or you are getting weird issue with the `mysql` (or other) services failing, then try stopping all active projects (`fin stop --all`) and only start the one you need.

 2. Alternatively give the VM more RAM (e.g., 4096 MB).
 This may only be necessary when running several very heavy